ACKs and NACKs Explained: The Feedback Loop Behind Reliable Data

 Conclusion

 A NACK (negative acknowledgement) is a signal used in communication protocols indicating that a data packet was not received correctly or was corrupted.
-This message prompts the sender to retransmit the specific packet, improving data reliability.
+The message prompts the sender to retransmit the specific packet, improving data reliability.

 Share this